oracle/oci-service-broker/charts/oci-service-broker/docs/troubleshoot.md

 --from-file=privatekey=<PATH_OF_USER_PRIVATE_API_KEY>
 ```

-#### Service Catalog and Service Broker are in different namesapces
+#### Service Catalog and Service Broker are in different namespaces

 Kubernetes Service Catalog and OCI Service Broker are in different namespaces.
 For example